dmorn/flexi/README.md

 ```

 ### Notes about deploying to AWS
-- flexi needs to be hosted in an environment that allows it to "mount", hence **not** Fargate but rather ECS with priviledged flag enabled.
+- flexi needs to be hosted in an environment that allows it to "mount", hence **not** Fargate but rather ECS with priviledged flag enabled (hang on we're working on it.
+See [issue #10](https://github.com/jecoz/flexi/issues/10)